scicloj/wolframite/README.md

 ## Legal

-The product names used in this web site are for identification purposes only.
+The product names used in this website are for identification purposes only.
 All trademarks and registered trademarks, including "Wolfram Mathematica," are the property of their respective owners.
-Clojuratica is not a product of Wolfram Research.
+Wolframite is not a product of Wolfram Research.
 The software on this site is provided "as-is," without any express or implied warranty.